kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 - Feature gate enablement/disablement round-trip: field is persisted when enabled, dropped on write when disabled (see https://github.com/kubernetes/kubernetes/blob/1f77090cd12d05c462e2e180b4f8becc12735728/test/integration/dra/core.go#L161).
+- Scheduler correctly records `compatibilityGroups` in claim status after binding it.
 - Scheduler rejects a claim when the only remaining candidate on a node belongs to an incompatible group; admits it when a compatible candidate exists on another node.